Chris E. Johnson, B.S., M.B.A.

 Applicants not interested in becoming degree candidates and who want to audit classes must complete a special student application.
 Only lecture courses may be audited.
 Courses requiring labs or private instruction may not be audited.

-Students who have withdrawn from the University or who have broken enrollment must apply for readmission through the Resident Admissions Office and pay the $50 Application Fee.
+Students who have withdrawn from the University or who have broken enrollment must apply for readmission through the Resident Admissions Office.
 Admission status is subject to the terms of any previous academic or disciplinary suspension or probation.
 Applicants must provide official transcripts from all educational institutions attended since enrollment at Liberty.
-Students must receive approval from the Registrar’s Office, Office of Campus Life, and Student Accounts before an acceptance decision can be made.
+Students must receive approval from the Registrar’s Office, Office of Community Life, and Student Financial Services before an acceptance decision can be made.

 Students applying for readmission who have been dismissed from the University should submit an application not less than two months prior to registration since applicants must make an appeal to the Committee on Academic and Admissions Standards (CAAS).